billodiallo/scraper-capstone-ruby/README.md

 * Colorize gem

 ### Testing
 If you wish to test it.
 Install `Rspec`with `gem install rspec`.
-We used `rspec 3.9.1` but any version not older than `3.0`should work fine.
 Clone this repo to your local machine, cd into github-scraper directory and run `rspec`

 <!-- LIVE VERSION -->